To be regarded as a truly great traditional accordion player

 - NATIONAL GEOGRAPHIC has included The Shepherd from the Josephine

-Marsh album, in a film based on the Great Famine in Ireland, narrated
+Marsh album, in a film based on the Great Famine in Ireland,

-and Zan McCloud.
+The Chieftains and Zan McCloud.

-- RADIO AIRPLAY Josephine's music has/is featured on a regular basis
+- RADIO AIRPLAY Josephine's music has/is featured on a regular

-FM, RTE 1/RTE2, Lyric FM, BBC World Service, etc.
+as Clare FM, RTE 1/RTE2, Lyric FM, BBC World Service, etc.